drewcrawford/drewcrawford.github.io/rust/index.md

 error: aborting due to 3 previous errors
 ```

+You will recall earlier that *moving* means that the old references become invalid.
+That is also true here.

-The difficulty here is that with `read` and `write` now `move`d into our `test` closure, they can't be used from outside it, after the closure has been declared.
+The difficulty here is that with `read` and `write` now `move`d into our `test` closure, from outside the references become invalid.
+So that's no good.

-So we'll move it inside.
+So we'll move our usage of `read` and `write` inside.
 It doesn't make a semantic difference:

 ```rust
 fn main() {